Current Weather

 Weather Statistics - OEBA

-King Saud Bin Abdulaziz (Al Baha) Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 97% of the time.
-Prevailing winds are from the E averaging 6.1 knots.
+King Saud Bin Abdulaziz (Al Baha) Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 97.2% of the time.
+Prevailing winds are from the E averaging 6.3 knots, with gusts recorded up to 31 knots.
 Temperature extremes range from 2°C to 35°C, reflecting significant seasonal variation.
-The best months for VFR flying are March, October, November.
+The best months for VFR flying are October, November, December.

 Wind Analysis